-The bumper sticker really says it all – motorcycle riders are everywhere.
+Motorcycle riders are everywhere.
 And who can blame them, as few activities are more freeing than cruising the open roads as the wind rushes by.
-Yet despite the ubiquity of bikers, they can be hard to detect when you're used to seeing passenger vehicles.
+Yet despite the ubiquity of bikers, they can be hard to detect when you’re used to seeing passenger vehicles.

 Overlooking motorcycle riders is part of the reason why accidents happen as often as they do.
 In 2015, for example, approximately 88,000 motorcyclists were injured on U.S. roads, according to the National Safety Council.
 This doesn’t include the nearly 5,000 motorcyclists whose injuries cost them their lives, a 3% increase compared to 2006 and 8% more than the previous year.
 In 2014, motorcycle-related fatalities outnumbered those from other vehicles by 27 times, according to the National Highway Traffic Safety Administration.

 Whether you’re new to riding or a motorcycle veteran, safety is of the utmost importance.
 But extreme caution is every bit as crucial if you’re a car owner.
 After all, if a rider is being careful and motorists aren’t, the results can be devastating.